akka/akka-grpc/docs/src/main/paradox/buildtools/maven.md

 Java
 :  @@snip[unpack protos](/plugin-tester-java/pom.xml) { #all-proto-paths }

-## JDK 8 support

-If you want to use TLS-based negotiation on JDK 8, Akka gRPC requires JDK 8 update 252 or later.
-JVM support for ALPN has been backported to JDK 8u252 which is now widely available.
-Support for using the Jetty ALPN agent has been [dropped in Akka HTTP 10.2.0](https://doc.akka.io/docs/akka-http/current/migration-guide/migration-guide-10.2.x.html#http-2-support-requires-jdk-8-update-252-or-later), and therefore is not supported by Akka gRPC.

 ## Starting your Akka gRPC server from Maven

 You can start your gRPC application as usual with: